Hiring Household Help- One Way Life Is Better In Mexico

 • IMSS (Instituto Mexicano del Seguro Social) payments:

 Historically, domestic workers such as nannies, house cleaners, and caregivers were not usually enrolled in the IMSS.
-But as of October 2022, there is a new pilot program with the intention of it becoming a new law to provide more services to domestic workers who don’t have access to social security benefits like a salaried employee does.
+But as of October 2022, there is a new pilot program that intends to become a new law to provide more services to domestic workers who don’t have access to social security benefits like a salaried employee does.

-The pilot program is on a voluntary basis until further notice.
+The pilot program is voluntary until further notice.
 With this new program, you are encouraged to register your household helpers and pay for their IMSS, which is Mexico’s social security system.

 See IMSS’s advice to learn more.
 The page has a link to a calculator to check how much you will owe.

-Domestic employees that are registered with the IMSS will have benefits such as medical attention at IMSS hospitals, pharmaceutical, and obstetric care services.
+Domestic employees who are registered with the IMSS will have benefits such as medical attention at IMSS hospitals and pharmaceutical and obstetric care services.
 They can also have access to a disability and lifetime pension.
 Your social security payments help them put money into the government-run retirement fund.
 And they also get social benefits such as funeral services and nurseries.

 Next, let’s look at: